rtmigo/dmk_py/README.md

 blocks.

-A block gives absolutely no information for someone who does not own the codename.
+A block gives absolutely no information for someone who does not own the secret name.
 All non-random data is either hashed or encrypted.
 The size of padding is unknown.

 The number of blocks is no secret.
 Their contents are secret.